steadylearner/Steadylearner/post/rust-How to use Rust reqwest.md

 <!--
  Post{
    title: "How to use Rust reqwest",
-   subtitle: "Learn how to use it to substitute CURL.",
+   subtitle: "Learn how to use it to substitute CURL",
-   image: "/code/Rust_b.svg",
+   image: "code/Rust_r.png",
    image_decription: "Rust Image from the website",
    tags: "Rust reqwest GitHub CURL",
    theme: "rust",